tartley/pycon2018/README.md

 x : str = "hello"
 ```

 Strictly speaking, this declration of 'x' as a 'str' is redundant - in this case, the type of x would be inferred, even without any type annotation.
 But it gives you a flavor of the syntax.
+Straight away though, this highlights one important part of type annotations in Python - they are not only optional, but in some cases you'll get all the benefits without even adding any annotations to the code.
+More on this later...

 ## Type Annotations